covao/TatamiRacer/doc/HowToCalibrateTatamiRacer.md

 ### Calibrate the Throttle Steering Boost
 Purpose: Improved torque when cornering
 1. Turn off the <code>"Enable Boost&Limit"</code> check button.
-2. Set the throttle slider <code>"Off"</code>.
+2. Set the throttle slider to Off.
 3. Set the Steerling slide max.
 4. Raise the throttle slider until the car moves.
 5. Reduce the throttle slider at the minimum value that the car keeps running.
-6. Click "Set Steering Boost" at the throttle level.
+6. Click <code>"Set Steering Boost"</code> at the throttle level.
 7. Turn on the <code>"Enable Boost&Limit"</code> check button.
 8. Set the Steerling slide at center.
 9. Raise the throttle slider a little.